What is a Process Server and Why are They Important?

 - Notices of being sued

-All these legal papers are classified into four categories: writs, subpoenas, summons, and complaints.
+All these legal papers fall into four categories: writs, subpoenas, summons, and complaints.

 At the beginning of any civil lawsuit, the most necessary action required is the service of process.
-Not only is it essential to proceed to follow all the legal steps, but it is also required to make sure that due process of law is sustained in the United States.
-Another reason why civil society values it as crucial is to have a warranty that the legal documents are being served effectively and appropriately.
+Not only is it essential to proceed to follow all the legal steps, but it is also needed to ensure due process of law.

 If the documents are not served properly according to the law, the case can be compromised, so can the person in charge of serving the papers.